 Artificial fertilisers and biostimulants

-If you want to bring inorganic (artificial) fertilisers or biostimulants on the Dutch market, you must comply with various rules and regulations.
-For instance, there are requirements for nutrient content, safety and absence of adverse effect on the environment.
-Also, buyers should be able to determine what a specific product consists of (labelling requirements).
+Do you want to bring inorganic (artificial) fertilisers or biostimulants on the Dutch market?
+You must comply with the European Fertilising Product Regulation.
+This regulation contains requirements for, among others, nutrient content, safety, and absence of adverse effect on the environment.
+The product must also meet labelling requirements and have a CE marking.

 Manufacturers and suppliers of fertilisers in the Netherlands must be registered with the Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland, RVO).
 To register, please contact RVO.